SaifuddinAli/TuteDude_Python/assigment1/README.md

 TuteDude_Python
-ASSIGNMENT 1: \nModule 2: Basic Python Concepts
+ASSIGNMENT 1: <br>Module 2: Basic Python Concepts

 Task 1: Perform Basic Mathematical Operations Problem Statement: Write a Python program that does the following:

 Takes two numbers as input from the user.
 Performs the basic mathematical operations on these two numbers: o Addition o Subtraction o Multiplication o Division Displays the results of each operation on the screen.
-Expected Output: The output should include the result of each operation performed,
+Expected Output: The output should include the result of each operation performed, for example:
-\nfor example:
 Enter the first number: 5
 Enter the second number: 10